 - All rental items are cleaned and disinfected after use.

 - Please follow general hygiene rules and the minimum distance requirements.

-- Please follow general hygiene and minimum distance.
+- Please note the general hygiene and distance rules.

 Important information on guided tours

-All guided tours, organized by Kleinwalsertal Tourismus eGen and its partners, take place in compliance with general hygiene and preventive measures.
-The final requirements for tours in summer 2021 are not available yet.
+On the guided tours, organized by Kleinwalsertal Tourismus eGen and its partners, the applicable hygiene and preventive measures are observed.
+Please also consider:

-- A distance of 2 meters is no problem in the Walser countryside.
+- Keeping your distance is not a problem in the Walser countryside.

-- Please take your FFP2 mask with you.
+- Please have an FFP2 mask or close-fitting mouth and nose protection with you.